 - Mindfulness taught me that there's more than one of me.
 There's the one that feels the emotions that react and the observer part of myself.
 Because I'm able to observe myself and watch myself, I've become much less reactive.

-- However, that doesn't mean I judge my emotion, or I hate my emotion or anything like that.
+- That doesn't mean I judge my emotion, or I hate my emotion or anything like that.
 But I'm able to come back to the center much quicker because I see it.
 I feel it.
 I work through it if I need to work through it, but I don't react to it anymore.
 I mean, I should say most of the time.

 Thoughts on Breathing